WICG/navigation-api/README.md

 Note that `appHistory.pushNewEntry()` is asynchronous.
 As with other [navigations through the app history list](#navigation-through-the-app-history-list), pushing a new entry can be [intercepted or canceled](#navigation-monitoring-and-interception), so it will always be delayed at least one microtask.

+Additionally, like `history.pushState()`, `appHistory.pushNewEntry()` will clear any future entries in the joint session history.
+(This includes entries coming from frame navigations, or cross-origin entries: so, it can have an impact beyond just the `appHistory.entries` list.)

 In general, you would use `appHistory.updateCurrentEntry()` and `appHistory.pushNewEntry()` in similar scenarios to when you would use `history.pushState()` and `history.replaceState()`.
 However, note that in the app history API, there are some cases where you don't have to use `appHistory.pushNewEntry()`; see [the discussion below](#using-navigate-handlers-plus-non-history-apis) for more on that subject.

 Crucially, `appHistory.currentEntry` stays the same regardless of what iframe navigations happen.
 It only reflects the current entry for the current frame.
 The complete list of ways the current app history entry can change are: